 Master’s Degree Programs (MS)

 Applicants to MS programs must satisfy the Graduate School’s admission requirements.
 School of Kinesiology admission requirements include a bachelor’s degree from an accredited college or university, academic good standing at the institution last attended, an undergraduate minimum GPA of 2.75, competitive GRE scores, letters of recommendation, and School approval.
-For admission to the MS in physical education/teacher education, the undergraduate GPA must be documented on the official transcript of the degree granting institution and must be the GPA that was used as the basis for granting the degree, not a GPA that includes post-degree courses; alternatively, a minimum GPA of 3.0 in a master's of higher degree program may be used for admission.
+For admission to the MS in physical education/teacher education, the undergraduate GPA must be documented on the official transcript of the degree-granting institution and must be the GPA that was used as the basis for granting the degree (not a GPA that includes post-degree courses); alternatively, a minimum GPA of 3.0 in a master's of higher degree program may be used for admission.

 MS programs in physical education/teacher education include alternative certification and traditional certification programs.
 The alternative MS certification program offers qualified students who hold non-teaching baccalaureate degrees a route to initial teacher certification while simultaneously earning a master’s degree; the traditional MS certification program offers advanced study for individuals who hold a valid bachelor’s-level professional educator certificate in physical education/teacher education.
 Applicants to the alternative MS certification program in physical education/teacher education must submit a clear background check and satisfy the State’s teaching field admission requirements; applicants to the traditional MS certification program in physical education/teacher education must submit a clear background check and hold a valid bachelor’s-level professional educator certificate in physical education.
-Both certification programs are approved by the Alabama State Board of Education (ALSBE).
+Both certification programs are approved by the Alabama State Department of Education (ALSDE).
 The College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 Doctor of Philosophy Degree Program (PhD)